deanwampler/spark-scala-tutorial/tutorial/README.md

     val ngramsStr = argz("ngrams").toString.toLowerCase
     // Note that the replacement strings use Scala's triple quotes; necessary
-    // to ensure that the final string is "\w+" and "\s+" for the reges. val ngramsRE = ngramsStr.replaceAll("%", """\\w+""").replaceAll("\\s+", """\\s+""").r
+    // to ensure that the final string is "\w+" and "\s+" for the reges. val ngramsRE =
+      ngramsStr.replaceAll("%", """\\w+""").replaceAll("\\s+", """\\s+""").r
     val n = argz("count").toInt
 ```

-Without discussing the details, this exercise defines two new `Opt` instances for handling the NGram phrase and count options.
+Without discussing the details, this example defines two new `Opt` instances for handling the NGram phrase and count options.
 Because we allow the user to mix `%` characters for word wildcards and regular expressions, we convert the `%` to regexs for words and also replace all runs of whitespace with a more flexible regex for whitespace.

 ```
     try {